Army Nuclear Power Program: PM-3A

 The PM-3A (Portable, Medium-power, 3rd generation) was a plant installed to provide power for the McMurdo Base in Antarctica.
 During 1970-1971, it achieved a world-record power run.
 It was one of the first shore-based power plants to use solid-state equipment.
 The PM-3A was not operated by the Army, but was under the NAVFAC (Naval Facilities Engineering Command), the shore-based power division of the US Navy.
 Although the majority of the personnel were Navy, the PM-3A was a tri-service stationing.
-For 1970-1971, there was an Army sergeant and an Air Force sergeant stationed with the crew.
 The plant was air-cooled with the condensers and fan units running glycol.
 Waste heat was also used for desalination using vacuum flash distillation.
 The reactor was located in buried tanks in the ground.

 The plant suffered from a multitude of problems, including a fire and coolant leakage.
 It was shut down in September 1972.
 After decommissioning, the plant was cut into pieces and transported to the US for burial.
 The soil surrounding the tanks had become radioactive, so it was also removed and transported to Port Hueneme Naval Base, California, where it was incorporated into asphalt pavement.